Open in Colab Open On GitHub

 loss, logits = loss_fn(model, batch)

-NOTE: in the above code we performed serveral inplace updates to the model, optimizer, and metrics, and we did not explicitely return the state updates.
-This is because Flax NNX transforms respect reference semantics for Flax NNX objects, and will propagate the state updates of the objects passed as input arguments.
+Note: The code shows how to perform several in-place updates to the model, the optimizer, and the metrics, but state updates were not explicitly returned.
+This is because Flax NNX transformations respect reference semantics for Flax NNX objects, and will propagate the state updates of the objects passed as input arguments.
 This is a key feature of Flax NNX that allows for a more concise and readable code.
+You can learn more in Why Flax NNX.

-Now we train a model using batches of data for 10 epochs, evaluate its performance on the test set after each epoch, and log the training and testing metrics (loss and accuracy) throughout the process.
-Typically this leads to a model with around 99% accuracy.
+Now, you can train the CNN model using batches of data for 10 epochs, evaluate the model’s performance on the test set after each epoch, and log the training and testing metrics (the loss and the accuracy) during the process.
+Typically this leads to the model achieving around 99% accuracy.

 metrics_history = {